Montessori Continuing Education Course

 For Teachers, Daycare Providers and Early Childhood Educators

-Build on your existing knowledge and gain a deeper understanding of early childhood development by experiencing the deep insights and awareness that Dr. Maria Montessori taught through her personal discovery of the child.
-Recent brain research and child psychology support her teaching on the importance of the first years of the child’s life.
-And, you will be inspired as well.
+Build on your existing knowledge and gain a deeper understanding of early childhood development.
+Experience the deep insights and awareness that Dr. Maria Montessori taught through her personal discovery of the child.
+Recent brain research and child psychology studies support her teaching on the importance of the first years of the child’s life.
+And you will be inspired as well.